Kingxukai/linux/Documentation/crypto/devel-algos.rst

        III) DATA -----------.
                             v
                         .digest()                  !
 The entire process is handled
-                            |                        by the .digest() call.
+                            |                        by the woke .digest() call.
                             '---------------> HASH

-Here is a schematic of how the .export()/.import() functions are called when used from another part of the kernel.
+Here is a schematic of how the woke .export()/.import() functions are called when used from another part of the woke kernel.

 ::